navidshaikh/tekton-pipelines/kn/README.md

  - create cluster role `kn-deployer` to access to Knative resources
  - binds the service account with cluster role `kn-deployer` in namespace `tkn-kn`

-Save following YAML in for e.g. `kn-deployer.yaml` and update names if required.
+Save following YAML in for e.g. `kn_deployer.yaml` and update if required.

 ```yaml
 # Define a ServiceAccount named kn-deployer-account that has permission to